 - Figure out how to attribute everything great in life to God’s mercy and love, and realize that you’ll feel better about yourself than if you took any credit for yourself.

-- Get to a place where you believe, not that “everything happens for a reason”, but that “all things will work together for your good”- even suffering
+- Get to a place where you believe, not that “everything happens for a reason”, but that “all things shall work together for your good”- even suffering

 - Cultivate hope